axel3rd/mpg-coach-bot/README.md

     efficiency.recent.focus = false
     efficiency.recent.days = 8

+To include only some leagues or remove some of them, leagues id separated by comma (since v1.5):

+    # Include/exclude leagues
+    leagues.include = KX24XMUJ,KLGXSSUM
+    leagues.exclude = LJT3FXDX

 To enable/disable and change default notes for tactical substitutes (since v1.1):

     # Notes for tactical substitutes